 For great value

-- The Royal Oak is right in the heart of Keswick.
-Its fourteen rooms are smart, and there's an excellent restaurant and atmospheric bar.
+- The Royal Oak right in the heart of Keswick offers a reasonably-priced stay.
+Its 14 rooms are smart, plus there's an excellent restaurant and atmospheric bar.
+A relaxed, warm hotel and a great base for exploring this charming town and the surrounding Lake District.

 Still not sure where to book?